-Steven crafted a detailed presentation over the Federal Motor Carrier Safety Administration’s (FMCSA) Clearinghouse rule called, “The Doghouse or the Clearinghouse?”
+Steve crafted a detailed presentation over the Federal Motor Carrier Safety Administration’s (FMCSA) Clearinghouse rule called, “The Doghouse or the Clearinghouse?”
 This clever presentation compares five emotional stages of getting a new dog to the Clearinghouse.
-Steven playfully ties in excitement, preparation, frustration, acceptance, and wonderful as he covers the Clearinghouse implementation from its initial launch date to the current state.
+Steve playfully ties in excitement, preparation, frustration, acceptance, and wonderful as he covers the Clearinghouse implementation from its initial launch date to the current state.

 What is the Clearinghouse?